Program Manager: Engagement and Evidence Dissemination

 - Job posted by Patient-Centered Primary Care Collaborative

 The Patient-Centered Primary Care Collaborative (PCPCC) seeks a highly organized, self-motivated program manager to work full-time in our Washington, DC office.
-The successful applicant will be passionate about improving our healthcare system.
-They will provide program and communications support/management for a grant-funded project (from the Patient-Centered Outcomes Research Initiative, PCORI) and will also have the opportunity to work with a wide range of healthcare thought leaders and stakeholders to support PCPCC membership engagement efforts.
+The successful applicant will be passionate about improving the healthcare system.
+The Program Manager will mainly provide program, communications and management support for two grant-funded projects for the Patient-Centered Outcomes Research Initiative (PCORI) and the Transforming Clinical Practice Initiative (TCPi).
 This position is funded in part by an 18-month grant.

 PCPCC Background: Founded in 2006, the Patient-Centered Primary Care Collaborative (PCPCC) is a not-for-profit multi-stakeholder membership organization dedicated to advancing an effective and efficient health system built on a strong foundation of primary care and the patient-centered medical home.
 Representing a broad group of public and private organizations – including payers, healthcare clinicians and other providers, leading corporations and patient and consumer advocacy groups – the PCPCC’s mission is to unify and engage diverse stakeholders in promoting policies and sharing best practices that support growth of high-performing primary care to achieve the “Quadruple Aim”: better care, better health, lower costs, and greater joy for clinicians and staff in delivery of care.